Legal guide for company directors and CEOs in Slovenia

 A director is usually appointed for an indefinite term.
 If the appointment is made for a defined term, it cannot be shorter than 2 years.
 The same person may be reappointed several times.

 The appointment of the first director has to take place prior to the entry of a new company into the court register.
-Each director has to be entered into the court register (however, registration itself is not a prerequisite for the validity of his/her appointment or the right to represent the company – it is thus only declaratory).
-The application form has to be submitted to the court register together with documentation proving the eligibility requirements.
+Each director must be entered into the court register (however, registration itself is not a prerequisite for the validity of his/her appointment or the right to represent the company – it is thus only declaratory).
+The application form must be submitted to the court register together with documentation proving the eligibility requirements.
 A decision on the appointment of the director and his/her written consent to the appointment should also be enclosed with the application form.
 If a director is a foreign national, his/her Slovenian tax number has to be provided in the application form.

 5. How is a director removed from office?